tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

   Get list of care teams i own or am a member of including my own care team.

+### Edit care team

+  edit care team full name, diagnosed date, birthday, and info.

 ### Get members
   Get members for a care team,

+### Delete care team

+  Set a flag on care team object and its data that marks the object for deletion and removes it from care team view.
+(Who would be alowed to do this?)

 ### Send member invitation